Usually presents in children with a recent history of upper respiratory infection.

 Female within childbearing age presents with missed menstrual period, right lower quadrant pain, or pelvic pain with some degree of vaginal bleeding or spotting.
 Cervical motion tenderness may be present on pelvic examination.

-HCG hormone level is high in serum and in urine.
+Human chorionic gonadotropin hormone level is high in serum and in urine.

 Ultrasound reveals presence of mass in fallopian tubes.